Create-Inc/archetype/README.md

 ## What you get

 By using Archetype, you'll build a **design system package** that you can use in any React project.
-This package will provide design tokens, high-quality and composable components, and documentation.
+This package will provide design tokens, high-quality components, and documentation.

 Integrating your package into a project is simple, provided the following: